verweypaolo/tang-nano-9k-matcher/README.md

 given), since it represents a single global arrival order shared across both sides of the book.

+Three operations are supported, each triggered by an edge-detected pulse:

+- **Insert** — combinationally finds the correct sorted position and shifts existing entries to make room, in a single clock cycle.
+- **Remove** — removes the top (slot 0) order and shifts the remaining entries up to close the gap, also in a single cycle.
+- **Reduce** — decrements the top order's quantity in place, without shifting or invalidating it, to support partial fills.
+An exact-match reduce (`reduceAmount == quantity`) is treated as a usage error rather than silently handled: full consumption of the top order is `remove`'s responsibility, not `reduce`'s, so a caller sending the two operations should never be able to blur that line.

-Three distinct error conditions are exposed, kept separate for the same debuggability reasons as `message_rx.v`'s error signals:
+Five distinct error conditions are exposed, kept separate for the same debuggability reasons as `message_rx.v`'s error signals:

 - **`insertFullError`** — an insert was attempted while all N slots were occupied.
 - **`removeEmptyError`** — a remove was attempted while the book was empty.
+- **`reduceEmptyError`** — a reduce was attempted while the book was empty.
+- **`overReduceError`** — a reduce amount was greater than or equal to the top order's current quantity.
-- **`simultaneousOpError`** — insert and remove were both requested in the same cycle; neither operation is performed, since silently picking a winner could mask a bug in whatever module is driving this one.
+- **`simultaneousOpError`** — more than one of insert/remove/reduce were
+  requested in the same cycle; no operation is performed, since silently picking a winner could mask a bug in whatever module is driving this one.

-Any successful insert or remove clears all three error flags; a failed operation only asserts its own specific flag, leaving the others untouched.
+Any successful operation clears all five error flags; a failed operation only asserts its own specific flag, leaving the others untouched.

+## Matching Engine Design

+`matching_engine.v` ties the whole pipeline together.
+It instantiates `message_rx` and one `order_book_side` instance per side, and drives a state machine off `message_rx`'s `messageReady` pulse:

+1. **Validate** the message type and side; malformed values are flagged (`wrongMsgType`, `wrongMsgSide`) and dropped rather than acted on.
+2. **Walk the opposite side's book**, comparing the incoming order's remaining quantity against each crossing resting order's quantity in turn:
+   - if the resting order is smaller, it's fully consumed (`remove`) and the walk continues against the new top of book;
+   - if it's an exact match, it's fully consumed and the incoming order is completely filled;
+   - if it's larger, it's partially consumed (`reduce`) and the incoming order is completely filled.
+3. **Rest** any unfilled remainder as a new order on the incoming order's own side, or **reject** it if that side's book is full.

+The walk is bounded by the book's fixed depth (`matchLoopOverrunError` is a defensive flag that should be structurally unreachable, guarding against a loop that somehow never terminates).

+Because `order_book_side` needs a full clock cycle to detect an insert/remove/reduce pulse's edge and update its own error/state outputs, the matching FSM includes explicit one-cycle wait states (`ME_STATE_MATCH_LOOP_WAIT`, `ME_STATE_REST_WAIT`) between issuing an operation and reading back its result.

+Three outcome flags report the result of each processed message:
+`orderFilled`, `orderResting`, `orderRejected`.

 ## Testing